andres-s/analytics-with-r/r-for-data-integrity.md

 *   R will load datasets into RAM *once* and then process them from there

-*   Speed up ~20 GB/s vs ~100MB/s bandwidths
+*   Bandwidth of DDR3 RAM ~20 GB/s vs local network ~100MB/s

-. . .

-It's not all peaches & cream, however...

 No RAM, no R